A solution of the generalised quantum Stein's lemma: The quantum solution

-A beautiful lemma by Datta and Renner~\cite{Datta2009} entails that the existence of some $\rho'_n \approx_\eta \rho^{\otimes n}$ such that $\rho'_n \leq 2^{n\zeta} \widetilde{\rho}_n$ is equivalent to the inequality \bb \Tr \left( \rho^{\otimes n} - 2^{n\zeta} \widetilde{\rho}_n \right)_+ \leq \eta'\, , \ee where $X_+$ denotes the positive part of an operator (where we keep only the positive eigenvalues), and $\eta'$ is another small parameter related to $\eta$.
+A beautiful lemma by Datta and Renner~\cite{Datta2009} entails that the existence of some $\rho'_n \approx_\eta \rho^{\otimes n}$ such that $\rho'_n \leq 2^{n\zeta} \widetilde{\rho}_n$ is equivalent to the inequality \bb \Tr \left( \rho^{\otimes n} - 2^{n\zeta} \widetilde{\rho}_n \right)_+ \leqt{?} \eta'\, , \ee where $X_+$, defined by~\eqref{positive_part}, denotes the positive part of an operator $X$ (where we keep only the positive eigenvalues), and $\eta'$ is another small parameter related to $\eta$.
 To prove the above statement, we first show that it suffices to solve the case where both $\rho$ and $\rho_n$ are pure states, with $\rho_n$ permutationally symmetric --- and hence supported on the symmetric space.
 This might appear counter-intuitive, but it really just follows from the existence of symmetric purifications of any permutationally symmetric state, together with the data processing inequality for the function $\Tr X_+$.

 In fact, to simplify the notation we can set $\rho = \ketbra{0}$ equal to the projector onto the first vector of the computational basis.
 Since we have never chosen a basis so far, this is by no means a loss of generality.
 But it does suggest an idea.
 To describe it, it is convenient to consider the case where the local systems are single-qubit systems (i.e.\ $d=2$).
-The symmetric space $\mathrm{Sym}^n(\C^2)$ can be naturally embedded into the Fock space $\ell^2(\N)$ spanned by the Fock states $\ket{0}$, $\ket{1}$, $\ket{2}$, etc. In quantum physics, such a space models a quantum harmonic oscillator, or a single mode of light of definite frequency and polarisation.
+The symmetric space $\mathrm{Sym}^n(\C^2)$, on which $\rho_n$ is supported, can be naturally embedded into the Fock space $\ell^2(\N)$ spanned by the Fock states $\ket{0}$, $\ket{1}$, $\ket{2}$, etc. In quantum physics, such a space models a quantum harmonic oscillator, or a single mode of light of definite frequency and polarisation.
 For this reason, it is also called a bosonic mode.
 The embedding is easy to understand: the Fock number counts the number of $1$'s appearing in the computational basis representation of a vector in $\mathrm{Sym}^n(\C^2)$.
-For example, $\ket{0^n}\in \mathrm{Sym}^n(\C^2)$ corresponds to the vacuum state $\ket{0}$; the symmetrised version of $\ket{10\ldots 0}$, which lives in $\mathrm{Sym}^n(\C^2)$, corresponds to $\ket{1}$, and so on.
+For example, $\ket{0^n}\in \mathrm{Sym}^n(\C^2)$ corresponds to the vacuum state $\ket{0}$, the symmetrised `one-excitation state' $\frac{1}{\sqrt{n}}\left(\ket{100\ldots 0} + \ket{010\ldots 0} + \ldots + \ket{0\ldots 01}\right)$ corresponds to $\ket{1}$, and so forth.

 The second technical innovation we introduce is a procedure to lift the above problem to the bosonic space.
 We will prove that the quantum blurring map corresponds, roughly speaking, to a \emph{pure loss bosonic channel}, one of the most studied objects in bosonic quantum information theory.
 This is not entirely surprising, given that the action of blurring is to scatter some excitations into an environment, thereby losing them.
 However, looking at this from a distance, we found it quite surprising --- and, frankly, somewhat gratifying --- that this solution of the generalised quantum Stein's lemma hides at its core a pure loss channel.